-For 2020, our CEO was granted aggregate restricted and performance units equal to 70 percent of base salary while the remaining named executive officers were granted aggregate restricted and performance units equal to 35 percent to 50 percent of base salary.
-Granted units were valued at the grant date price of a share of our stock plus estimated dividends over the three-year period ending December 31, 2022.
+For 2021, our CEO was granted aggregate restricted and performance units equal to 70% of base salary while the remaining named executive officers were granted aggregate restricted and performance units equal to 30% to 50% of base salary.
+Granted units were valued at the grant date price of a share of our stock over the three-year period ending December 31, 2023.